Three key questions: Which of UW’s spring newcomers will make an immediate impact this fall?

 The question surrounding Tunuufi is where he’ll line up.
 Is he an undersized, pass-rushing interior defensive lineman, a la Aaron Donald?
 Or is he an outside linebacker with the physical characteristics to shift inside, like Ryan Bowman?

 At Salt Lake East High School, Tunuufi showcased an explosive first step — piling up 126 tackles and 14 sacks in 13 games in his senior season.
-But he may need a season in the weight room before he’s capable of enforcing his will at Washington.
+But he might need a season in the weight room before he’s capable of enforcing his will at Washington.

 6. OLB Jeremiah Martin — senior — 6-5, 262

-In his senior season at Cajon High School in San Bernardino, Calif., Martin recorded 47 tackles for loss and 30.5 sacks in 16 games.
+In his senior season at Cajon High School in San Bernardino, California, Martin recorded 47 tackles for loss and 30.5 sacks in 16 games.

 In the three seasons since, the former four-star pass-rusher — who signed with Texas A&M in 2018 — has managed just 11 tackles with three tackles for loss and zero sacks in 32 games.

-If UW outside linebackers coach Ikaika Malloe can unlock his potential, Martin could earn a role in the rotation in 2021.
+If UW outside-linebackers coach Ikaika Malloe can unlock his potential, Martin could earn a role in the rotation in 2021.
 But with established starters Zion Tupuola-Fetui and Bowman (plus Laiatu Latu, Sav’ell Smalls and Cooper McDonald) already in place, there is not a dire need at this particular position.

 5. QB Sam Huard — freshman — 6-1, 190